Channel Four News anchorman who grew up in Ribble Valley to star in 'Strictly'

-Channel Four News anchorman Krishnan Guru-Murthy who grew up in Ribble Valley revealed as latest contestant to star in BBC's Strictly Come Dancing
+Channel Four News anchorman Krishnan Guru-Murthy who grew up in Ribble Valley and Pendle revealed as latest contestant to star in BBC's Strictly Come Dancing

 Born in Liverpool the well known broadcaster and journalist lived in West Bradford from the age of four to 11 and went on to attend the then-private Queen Elizabeth's Grammar School in Blackburn, before studying Philosophy, Politics and Economics at Hertford College, Oxford.

-His father was a consultant radiologist who worked in Blackburn and Burnley.
+His father was a consultant radiologist who worked in Blackburn and Burnley and the family moved to Barrowford.

 The multi-award-winning entertainment show, produced by BBC Studios, will return to BBC One and BBC iPlayer for its new series this autumn.